 If you go to the museum first, then return to the intersection of Chalmers and Church, and continue south on Church St. You will get to a main east/west street called Broad St. You will wait for your crossing signal and then cross, and continue south on Church St. You will now enter a really charming area of houses from the 1700’s and 1800’s.
 Slow down to look at each house.
 Look on the left for goat.sheep.cow at 106 Church St, and run inside for a sandwich.
 The house at #105 Church St is so adorable, it looks like a sweet, shabby little granny.
 I would never re-paint it.
 You’ll see what I mean.
 Keep going south on Church St. Cross the next street and look at the cute bridal shop on the left.
 Then you’ll get into one of my favorite sections.
 Stop and stand still in front of #97 Church St. Those 3 houses in a row- #’s 95,97 and 99.
 They were all built at the same time in 1907, by a developer, in a late Victorian Style.

 They are the youngsters on the block, because their neighbors across the street are 1700’s.
 Move south to admire the cool building at 89/91 Church St., built in 1783.
 Look at the cool arched tunnel going to the back courtyard.
 This was a popular style for apartment buildings.
 This building was one of the inspirations for the opera “Porgy and Bess”.
-Ladies, go inside the shop on the left and see if they are still selling those adorable $15.00 blouses.
-I have two.
+Ladies, pop inside the impossibly adorable little shop called Madison Matthews , the sell beach tunics and dresses perfect for Charleston’s summer weather.
 The next house at #87 Church St was the home of Thomas Heyward, Jr., who was one of the 4 South Carolina signers of The Declaration of Independence.
 George Washington stayed there as his guest in 1791.
 How cool is all that?
 It is a house museum, and on a whim, maybe you could run in and get a tour if you are there at starting time- I think they do it every half hour.
 Either way, you’ll eventually continue south on Church St. Cross Tradd St, continuing to go slow and take pictures of houses.
 Right after #74 is the next narrow alley, Longitude Lane.

 Look up and you’ll see the green street sign.
 Walk down it and back again, it’s only a block long, and very charming.
 It dates to the mid 1700’s.
 Return to Church St. and continue south.
 At #54 Church St, you’ll get to the 3rd one, and my favorite, Stoll’s Alley.
 Look up and you’ll see the green street sign.
 This ancient brick passage was once called “Pilot’s Alley”, a reference to the maritime nature of the waterfront, and probably because harbor pilots lived there.
 Later, it was named for Justinus Stoll, who built #7 Stoll’s Alley around 1745.
 It degenerated into a slum by the 1920’s, and has since been rehabilitated.
 Walk all the way down the narrow end where it gets to 5 feet wide.
 Have you ever been on a public street that was 5 feet wide?
 Reach out your arms and touch the walls on either side of the street.
 On the hottest summer day, it feels like air-conditioning in there.
 Almost to the end, is # zero Stoll’s Alley, an apartment built into the high basement of a house on East Bay St. In a few more feet, pop out into the sunshine of East Bay St.